citusdata/citus_docs/develop/migration_data_small.rst

 4. Put the application into maintenance mode, and disable any other writes to the old database.

-5. Save the data from the old database to disk with pg_dump:
+5. Save the data from the original production database to disk with pg_dump:

    .. code-block:: bash